-As a result of this incident, we have no evidence that any of your information has been used to commit financial fraud or identity theft.
-Nevertheless, out of an abundance of caution, we want to make you aware of the incident.
-Additionally, we are providing you with complimentary identity theft protection services to further protect your information.
+Although there is no evidence directly linking this incident to specific incidents of financial fraud or identity theft, we want to make you aware of the incident and to provide complimentary credit monitoring services as a precaution.
+We are providing you with access to complimentary identity theft protection services to further protect your information.
 We are providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
-These services provide you with alerts for months from the date of enrollment when changes occur to your credit file.
+These services provide you with alerts for from the date of enrollment when changes occur to your credit file.
 This notification is sent to you the same day that the change or update takes place with the bureau.
 Finally, we are providing you with proactive fraud assistance to help with any questions that you might have or in event that you become a victim of fraud.
 These services will be provided by Cyberscout through Identity Force, a TransUnion company specializing in fraud assistance and remediation services.